 How to Get a Business Bank Account

-Please follow these instructions to ensure you don't run into any problems and can get a business checking account setup.
+Please follow these instructions to ensure you don't run into any problems while setting up your new account.

 Steps to Opening a Business Bank Account:

 - Provide documentation.
-When you go to open a business checking account you'll need to provide certain documentation like documentation that verifies the name and general nature of your business, your incorporation documents, DBA certificate if applicable, along with your Employer Identification Number (EIN)/Social Security Number.
+When you go to open a new checking account, you'll need to provide certain documentation like documentation that verifies the name and general nature of your business, your incorporation documents, your DBA certificate if applicable, along with your Employer Identification Number (EIN)/Social Security Number.